puppetlabs/puppetserver/documentation/external_ca_configuration.markdown

 required to configure the webserver to use an `X-Client-DN` request header for client authentication.
 The use of an `X-Client-DN` request header is still supported for cases where SSL termination of client request needs to be done on an external server.
-See [TBD Configuring X-Client Headers] (TBD) for details.
+See [External SSL Termination with Puppet Server] (./external_ssl_termination.markdown) for details.

 Disabling the Internal Puppet CA Service
 ----